 Check the texture of your red onion.

-if your red onion feels saggy, soft, or sappy, such red onion is bad.
+If your red onion feels saggy, soft, or sappy, such red onion is bad.

-Touch, feel, and grab your onion.
 If it is going bad, it will be very soft and when you remove the first hard later, you will find out that it is bad.

 Discard any bad veggie and don’t try to use it to cook.